Alexturner2000/Network-Engineering-Vault/03 - Work in progress/OSPF.md

 [[link-state advertisements]]

-OSPF operates in two modes for sending hello messages.
+**Broadcasting** - Much like Layer 2 networks, OSPF and other routing protocols utilize broadcasting in the IP layer of the OSI model.
+For instance, hello messages are

 ## OSPF Areas
 1. **Backbone**